This version is current as at 1 July 2020

 We will endeavour to resolve any complaint or query as soon as possible.

-If you’re not satisfied with our resolution, you may also complain to the Office of the Australian Information Commissioner (OAIC).
+If you’re not satisfied with our resolution, you may also complain to the Office of the OAIC.
 The contact details for the OAIC are GPO Box 2999, Canberra ACT 2601 or GPOB 5218 Sydney NSW 2001 or phone 1300 363 992.
-Alternatively email the OAIC at firstname.lastname@example.org.
+Alternatively, email the OAIC at firstname.lastname@example.org.